-The general lesson:
+The basic problem:

-- Most words can be used in a variety of different contexts to do a variety of different things. - Therefore, the meaning of a word is not limited to only one of those uses. - However, according to Ayer, the meaning of "bad" is limited to a speaker's expressing a negative feeling. - This is why Ayer cannot make sense of the phrase: "If doing a thing is bad."
-Someone who says this is not expressing a negative feeling toward doing a thing. - So the meaning of "bad" cannot be limited to expressing feelings.
+- Most words can be used in a variety of different contexts to do a variety of different things.
+Consider: - (1) "Jenny is going to class." - (2) "Is Jenny going to class?" - (3) "Jenny, go to class!" - The meanings of the words-"Jenny," "go," "class"-stay the same.
+But the uses are different.
+In (1), the speaker is asserting, in (2) the speaker is asking, and in (3) the speaker is commanding. - Therefore, the meaning of a word is not limited to only one of those uses. - However, according to Ayer, the meaning of "bad" is limited to only one use: namely, expressing a negative feeling. - This is why Ayer cannot make sense of the phrase: "If doing a thing is bad..."
+Someone who says this is not expressing a negative feeling toward doing a thing. - There are other cases in which "bad" doesn't express a negative feeling: - 1.
+With other logical connectives: "Either a thing is bad, or..." - 2.
+With certain psychological verbs: "I wonder whether tormenting cats is bad," "I hope that tormenting cats is bad." - 3.
+In questions: "Is tormenting cats bad?"